Batou99/reception_scheduler/README.md

 We'd like you to build a basic scheduling system to help manage the rota for the Shoreditch House reception desk.
 The system should allow Soho House employees to view and book shifts.

+## Rules
+- Shoreditch House is open from 7am until 3am, 7 days a week
+- There is only one member of staff on shift at a time
+- Shifts can be a maximum of 8 hours long
+- An employee can work a maximum of 40 hours per week

+## Extra rules
+This has been added because I thought they would offer a better experience

+### User roles
+A user can be a normal `user` or an `admin`.

+#### A user

+1. Can only update/delete its own shifts.
+2. Cannot create new users
+3. Cannot modify his `admin` status
+4. Can modify his username and email

+#### An admin

+1. Can update/delete any other users shifts
+2. Can create new users (including admins)
+3. Can update other users (but not admin status)

 ## Installation

 This project just uses sqlite as DB so there's no need to install a database server like mysql or postgres.